ameynaik/ticketing_tool/README.md

 # Ticket_Tool
-### This project is done as part of Assignment round of Publicis Sapient.
+### This project is done as part of Assignment round of Company.

 ## Introduction
  Demo Project for online Ticket selling platform.